gauravkukade/fin-blog/_posts/2024-02-08-save-money.md

 You should opt out of hiring a professional disc jockey for your event, such as a wedding or party.
 Instead, you may choose alternative music options to save on entertainment costs.

 Imagine you're planning a celebration, and you're looking for ways to cut down on expenses.
-Instead of hiring a DJ, you decide to create playlists with your favorite songs or ask friends to curate music for different parts of the event.
+Instead of hiring a DJ, you decide to create playlists with your favourite songs or ask friends to curate music for different parts of the event.
 You might also consider using a sound system or even hiring a local band or musician for live entertainment.
 By skipping the DJ and exploring alternative music options, you can significantly reduce entertainment costs while still providing a fun and enjoyable atmosphere for your guests.
 This approach allows you to tailor the music to your preferences and budget.
 Skipping the DJ is a cost-effective way to manage expenses while maintaining a lively and entertaining event.

 ### 32. Look for Coupons and Promo Codes